PauloAlves8039/angular-parking-frontend/README.md

 - `JWT`
 - `Image Canva`
 - `Animate.css`
+- `Docker`

+## :white_check_mark: Technical Decisions

+- `Modular Architecture`: I chose to maintain this architecture to create a structure that supports the addition of new features..

+- `Adding Docker`: The goal is to enable the application to be used in different environments.

 ## :floppy_disk: Clone Repository

 ```bash
 git clone https://github.com/PauloAlves8039/angular-parking-frontend.git
 ```

+## :arrow_down: How to Use

+### Using Your Operating System:

+- Open the terminal and navigate to the `src` folder, then run the command `npm install` to install the application modules.

+- Once the previous step is completed, execute the command `ng s -o`  to start the application.

+- The application will automatically open at: http://localhost:4200/

+### Using Docker:

+- Navigate to the root of the project and run the command `docker-compose up` to create the application `container` and `image` in the `Docker` environment.

+- After creating the environment navigate to: `http://localhost:4201 `

 ## :camera: Screenshots

 - `Application`